AnupN29/BasicsGit/README.md

 4. Pull the merged branch to local machine: git pull origin [nameOfBranch]

 5. May Delete the secondary branch: git branch -d [nameOfBranch]

+## Forking

+1. In Github: forking means copying some repo (not owned by you), then you can make changes on the copied repo and can ask to merge those changes to main repo if you want.